POST ADMISSION STEPS – UNDERGRADUATE DEGREE PROGRAMS (Corsi di Laurea)

-The enrollment procedure opens on July 11, 2016 and closes before the end of September.
+The enrollment procedure opens in July and closes before the end of September.
 Your enrollment to Università Cattolica will be possible only if the above mentioned steps are completed.

 If you applied for a transfer, you will need to ask the university you studied at to send the official transcript of academic records directly to our office via mail in a sealed and signed envelope.

 Università Cattolica schedules a number of Orientation events every year in the months of September and October in order to provide new students with useful information to start their academic experience.
-Updates for events in Fall 2016 are available in the "Program dates" section:
+Updates be available in the "Program dates" section of each bachelor webpage.

 (1) Legalisation is the official confirmation that a signature, seal or stamp on a public document is genuine.
 It does not authenticate the content of the document.
 Legalisation is usually required by Italian authorities before they will allow a document issued in a third country to be used for official purposes in Italy.
 If your country signed the La Haye Convention of 05/10/1961, the competent authorities will stamp the Apostille on your qualification.
 In other countries, specific Ministries are appointed to legalise documents through a stamp.
 If you studied in Belgium, Denmark, France, Ireland, Germany, Austria or Estonia legalisation of documents is not required according to international agreements.